hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `allow_psc_global_access` -
   (Optional)
   This is used in PSC consumer ForwardingRule to control whether the PSC endpoint can be accessed from another region.

+* `no_automate_dns_zone` -
+  (Optional)
+  This is used in PSC consumer ForwardingRule to control whether it should try to auto-generate a DNS zone or not.
+Non-PSC forwarding rules do not use this field.

 * `region` -
   (Optional)